deeri1x/public-instructions/asg-02-move-mom/README.md

 **YOU SHOULD PUSH YOUR WORK TO GITHUB AFTER YOU COMPLETE EVERY LEVEL - THAT WAY, YOU'LL HAVE BACKUPS OF YOUR WORK!!!**

+## Additional Perks Availalbe

+If you're in need of some Perks, there are [opportunities in this assignment](perk-opportunities.md),just like there were in the last one.